 Certificate of Occupancy application if there’s a new tenant or if the tenant is changing square footage of the space

-Documentation showing that plans have been submitted to the Texas Department of Licensing and Regulations (TDLR) for a Texas Accessibility Standards (TAS) review (This is only required if the valuation of the project is $50,000 or greater)
+Documentation showing that plans have been submitted to the Texas Department of Licensing and Regulations (TDLR) for a Texas Accessibility Standards (TAS) review (This is only required if the valuation of the project is $50,000 or greater.)

 If the business involves food sales or food preparation, a separate submittal is required for Health.
 Submit 1 set of kitchen plans, a health plan review application, equipment specification sheets and the fee for the review.
-Contact Amie Burden at (972) 721-4912 with questions
+Contact Amie Burden at (972) 721-4912 with questions.

-Additions, alterations, change in occupancy, or repairs that will affect the energy efficiency of the building or portion thereof will require a COMcheck (COMCheck is free software that can be downloaded at the Energy Codes Website) that shows compliance with the 2015 International Energy Conservation Code (IECC).
+Additions, alterations, change in occupancy, or repairs that will affect the energy efficiency of the building or portion thereof will require a COMcheck (COMCheck is free software that can be downloaded at the Energy Codes Website) that shows compliance with the 2021 International Energy Conservation Code (IECC).

 Note: If any square footage is being added to the property, it’s treated as a building addition, which changes the fees, the number of plan sets, etc. (see new building checklist)